 Traditionally made of tweed, modern ivy caps come in a variety of colors, patterns, and fabrics that include cotton, wool, cashmere, silk, leather, linen, and synthetic materials such as polyester and acrylic.
 For the full spectrum of ivy caps, be sure to check out our selection of the best ivy caps.
 Here are some of our favorites we think you'll love.

 A True Classic

 Leather done right turns an outfit into a statement.
 Make your statement this winter with the Sabre leather ivy cap by Stetson.
 Made of weathered leather, the Sabre ivy cap by Stetson features full lining to keep you comfortable, especially during those chilly fall and winter months.

 It's In The Details

 Sometimes your wardrobe needs a little something unexpected.
-That's why the Onassis leather ivy cap by Stetson, an all-weather lamb leather ivy cap with plaid lining, should be your next purchase.
+That's why the Moher leather ivy cap by Stetson, all-weather oily timber finish cap, should be your next purchase.
 It's a classic style with a modern feel, and it suits your getup no matter the occasion.

 Cool and Casual